 What to know about the “designated survivor” and State of the Union

-Washington — When President Trump delivers his State of the Union address to a joint session of Congress on Tuesday, all his top aides and Cabinet members will be in attendance — except one.
+Washington — As President Trump delivers his State of the Union address to a joint session of Congress on Tuesday, all his top aides and Cabinet members will be in attendance — except one.
+This year, it’s Interior Secretary David Bernhardt.

 The “designated survivor” is the member of Mr. Trump’s Cabinet who will be whisked away from D.C. by U.S. Secret Service, just in case catastrophe strikes at the Capitol and decimates the president and the top government officials.
 The designated survivor would ensure continuity of government by taking over the presidency in that case.The novel concept inspired a primetime show, “Designated Survivor,” in which a fictional Housing and Urban Development secretary, played by Kiefer Sutherland, is the sole survivor when a terrorist attack takes out the president and the rest of his Cabinet during a State of the Union address.
 The show ran on ABC in 2016, and when it was canceled after two seasons, Netflix picked it up, but canceled it again after one season.